mabdullahsoyturk/Turkey-Graduate-School-Requirements/README.md

+# Important Note

+I prepared this when I was actively applying for grad schools.
+Hence, the information below is probably outdated.
+Make sure to check the university website for the latest information.

 # Turkey Graduate School Requirements
 This repository contains the requirements of some of the top universities' computer science master and PhD programs.
 Pull requests are welcomed.